 Level 1 (Medium risk) food businesses are generally inspected once per year.

-Level 2 (High risk businesses are generally inspected twice per year.
+Level 2 (High risk) businesses are generally inspected once per year.

 Where critical defects are observed during the inspection a reinspection of the premises is carried out to ensure that the matters raised are dealt with.

 Charges for Food Safety Surveillance